Free Minnesota Educational Bingo Game

-The Booking Across the USA blog hop is live!
-Many thanks to Jodie of Growing Book by Book for hosting this major event.
+This post has a free Minnesota educational bingo game with enough bingo boards for an entire classroom, plus all materials.
+Many thanks to Jodie of Growing Book by Book for hosting this event.
 Check the Growing Book by Book “Booking Across the USA” page for a complete participation list and links, and/or see all the links at the end of this post.
-The entire USA blog hop for all 50 states is being posted today, so it will be very fun to visit each state and see what everyone has shared.
+The USA blog hop for all 50 states so is very fun to visit and see what everyone has shared.
 I also wrote a post about South Dakota today at this link, and it has a free printable game.
 Be sure to scroll down for my FREE Minnesota Bingo game printable.
 See also my Grand Marais, MN post.

 Welcome to the Minnesota blog post for Booking Across the USA!
 I picked Minnesota as I have lived here most of my life.
 Have you heard of General Mills, Jolly Green Giant Vegetables, 3M Post-it-notes, the story of Paul Bunyan and Babe the Blue Ox, Hiawatha, Lake Superior, the Mississippi River, the Volstead Act, or SPAM?
 Then you have heard of a few things from Minnesota.
 Minnesotans Hubert H. Humphrey and Walter F. Mondale are from Minnesota both served as US Vice Presidents.
 The Mall of America is also in Minnesota.